All Episodes

 And this shooting case in Atlanta is not an act of police misconduct.

-Ever since you've been broadcasting this issue, it is clear that DA overcharged, that obviously should be released on bail, and we should get law and order, not only in Atlanta, but in all these liberal democratic cities.
+Ever since you've been broadcasting this issue, it is clear that DA overcharged, that officers should be released on bail, and we should get law and order, not only in Atlanta, but in all these liberal Democratic cities.

 I love Atlanta.

-Um and again, now are they gonna allow this to spiral out of control like they did in Seattle because that didn't end well?
+And again, now, are they going to allow this to spiral out of control like they did in Seattle?

 This doesn't sound like it will end well.

-And if police don't have the backing of the mayor and the support, uh and we're gonna we're gonna have trial by video tape when it's not so clear-cut as Leo Torella's right in this case.
+And if police don't have the backing of the mayor and the support, and we're going to have trial by videotape when it's not so clear-cut as Leo Torella's right in this case.

 We have the prosecutor on tape saying that a taser is a deadly weapon by definition, by the law.

-Listen, I don't want anything like this to ever happen, but it's it's certainly not ex the same as the George Floyd case.
+Listen, I don't want anything like this to ever happen, but it's certainly not the same as the George Floyd case.

-Sean, we should not be surprised when we live in an America where they're elevating a Colin Kaepernick to the status of a Pat Tillman or a Muhammad Ali or a Jackie Robinson.
+Sean, we should not be surprised when we live in an America where they're elevating a Colin Kaepernick to the status of a Pat Killman or a Muhammad Ali or a Jackie Robinson.

-Yes, it is spiraling out of control, and they're using pampered athletes and elitists who are liberals in order to drive this narrative of fear and fear-mongering in this country, so that they can do exactly what they have been doing, and that's keeping the country shut down.
+Yes, it is spiraling out of control, and they're using pampered athletes and elitists who are liberals in order to drive this narrative of fear and fear-mongering in this country so that they can do exactly what they have been doing.

-You know, I I really fear for if we can't begin with the safety, and Bernie, you know, one of the things that that I tip my hat to you on is when Rudy Giuliani became mayor in New York, and you he was criticized heavily.
+And Bernie, you know, one of the things that I tip my hat to you on is when Rudy Giuliani became mayor in New York, and he was criticized heavily.

 Where's the crime happening?

-It wasn't about what people, background, color, race, anything.
+It wasn't about people, background, color, race, anything.

 We'll put the heavier concentration of police in that area.